Mtillmann/color-helper-extension/readme.md

 - 100% free and open source
 - Highly customizable
 - All processing is done locally
-- No tracking, analytics or ads
+- Free of tracking, analytics or ads
-- No external dependencies or 3rd party libraries
 - Does not break websites

 ## Usage